-&lt;sup>1 This programming assignment is the same one used in the spring 2003 CS 164 course at UC Berkeley.
+1 This programming assignment is the same one used in the spring 2003 CS 164 course at UC Berkeley.
 Recycled with permission from Professor George Necula.

-This file contains the definitions for the AST nodes.
-You will need to add code generation routines for Cool expressions in this file.
+Cool expressions in this file.
 The code generator is invoked by calling method cgen() of class program.
 You may add new methods, but do not modify the existing declarations.